lazardanlucian/onemind.md/ONEMIND.md

-# ONEMIND.md — turn any git repo into a persistent "mind", with zero files on disk
+# ONEMIND.md — turn any git repo into a persistent "mind", with no other dependencies.

 **A one-file convention that gives your project a memory, using only git.**